-Two Thousand years of history of ancient Town
+Two Thousand years of history

-San Miniato has a history of Etruscan and later Roman colonies, as evidenced by excavations of a III century B.C. necropolis in Fontevivo and those of a Roman villa in Antonini.
+San Miniato has a history as an Etruscan and later Roman colonies, as evidenced by excavations of a III century B.C. necropolis in Fontevivo and those of a Roman villa in Antonini.
 The finds excavated there are kept in the Archaeological Museum in Florence and a smaller number in the Museo Civico (Municipal Museum).

+The original core of the city dates back to the 8th century when, according to an original document from 713 in the Archivio Arcivescovile (Archiepiscopal Archives) in Lucca, seventeen Longobards built a church there dedicated to the Martyr Miniato.
 The city's origin is therefore Germanic, and since the Middle Ages it would be known as San Miniato al Tedesco.
-In the span of five centuries San Miniato grew as a medieval bastion, from when Otto I of Saxony in 962 made it one of the seats of his imperial government, up to when Frederick II of Swabia built his castle there in 1218, making it the focal point for central Italy's tax collection.
+In the span of five centuries San Miniato grew as a medieval bastion: Otto I of Saxony in 962 made it one of the seats of his imperial government, Frederick II of Swabia built his castle there in 1218 making it the focal point for central Italy's tax collection.